-Breeding female dogs also are naturally inclined to do their own “poop scooping,” just as they would normally clean up after their pups in the den.
-And most dogs feel some urge to keep their territory clean, especially if they have been scolded for leaving a mess before.
+Most dogs feel some urge to keep their territory clean, especially if they have been scolded for leaving a mess before.
 Eating poop can also be a way for canines to alleviate stress or garner attention from their owners.

 Alternately, a poor quality diet or one that your dog is unable to digest easily might encourage him to give his poop a second round.
 In households where both dogs and cats are present, dogs may eat cat feces, which is even more nutritious than dog feces (gross, I know).
 This is because cat food is higher in protein than dog food and cats are less efficient at digesting their food than dogs.

 While there are some cases when coprophagia indicates a greater health problem, such as pancreatic insufficiency or nutrient deficiencies, its biggest consequence is that we humans find it revolting.
 Many owners worry their dog will contract infectious diseases from eating their own poop or that of their peers, but most healthy, vaccinated dogs are at low risk for picking up illnesses this way.
 Snacking indiscriminately on neighborhood poop will increase a dog’s chances of picking up worms, but a standard preventative treatment program will keep this from affecting his health.
 Fecal screening for intestinal parasites should be done twice a year at your vet’s office, and making sure your dog takes heartworm medication can help prevent some types of intestinal worms.